 Carla Scott - Director of Admissions & FOIA Officer

 Carla Scott serves as the Director of Admissions for the University of Chicago Charter School.
-In partnership with the admissions team and campus operations managers, Scott oversees the application, registration, and enrollment process for school’s four campuses.
+In partnership with the admissions team and campus operations managers, Scott oversees the application, registration, and enrollment process for school’s three campuses.
 Scott also collaborates with the communications team to develop recruitment materials and coordinate and execute recruitment strategies for UChicago Charter.

 Prior to working as director of admissions, Scott worked for all four campuses as project manager for the University of Chicago Charter School and supported office staff at Woodlawn Campus.
 Scott’s two children currently attend the UChicago Charter School.